vimohbjj/vimohbjj/README.md

 ## About myself
-Advanced student of Information Technology Analyst with an intermediate degree in Web Programming, experienced in developing scalable and robust web applications.
+Information Technology Analyst with an intermediate degree in Web Programming, experienced in developing scalable and robust web applications.

+## Employment History
+Desarrollador Fullstack at TotoCalzados 2025 - Present [WorkAccount](https://github.com/vicenzomh?tab=overview&from=2026-01-01&to=2026-01-31)

 ## Education
 - [Information of Technology Analyst](https://fi.ort.edu.uy/analista-en-tecnologias-de-la-informacion) at University of Engineering ORT (May 2025 - present)